Homology theories and Gorenstein dimensions for complexes: Unbounded homology of complexes of finite Gorenstein dimension

+In this section, we further study unbounded homology for complexes of finite Gorenstein flat dimension, and we compare unbounded homology to relative homology in the case of module arguments.

 Let $R$ be a left coherent ring, and let $\bM$ be an $\Rop$-complex of finite Gorenstein flat dimension.
-We notice, from Theorem \ref{prp:resolution}, that $\bM$ admits a complete flat resolution $\tau: \bT\to \bF$ such that $\tau_i$ is split surjective.
+Recall from Theorem \ref{prp:resolution} that $\bM$ admits a complete flat resolution $\tau: \bT\to \bF$ such that $\tau_i$ is split surjective.
 Set $\bK=\Ker\tau$.
 Then we have the following result.